petermoorey/petermoorey.github.io/_posts/2019-05-12-performance-insights-with-opencensus.markdown

 layout: post
 title: IT automation performance insights with OpenCensus and Google Cloud StackDriver
 date: 2019-05-12 00:00:00 +0600
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
-img: trace-waterfall.png # Add image post (optional)
+img: trace-waterfall.png
-fig-caption: # Add figcaption (optional)
-tags: [Productivity, Workflow] # add tag
+tags: [Productivity, Workflow]
 ---

 ## Overview